-Dog bites are a serious public safety issue and is a bigger problem than many people recognize until a dog attack affects them personally.
-We understand your issues, as a serious bite or attack can, and often does, leave both bodily and emotional scars.
+Statistically speaking, dog bites are a serious public safety issue.
+In other words, Georgia dog attacks are an even bigger problem than many people recognize — until a dog attack affects them personally.
+Moreover, a serious bite or attack can, and often does, leave both bodily and emotional scars.
 The following statistics illuminate the scope of the problem:

-- Up to 20 % of the victims of dog bites require medical care.
+- Remarkably, up to 20 % of the victims of dog bites require medical care.

 - Each year, at least 800,000 people in the United States undergo medical care and treatment due to bites each year, reports the American Veterinary Medical Association.

-- Nearly half of the victims of dog bites are children ages 13 and under.
+- Additionally, and unfortunately, nearly half of the victims of dog bites are children ages 13 and under.

 - Nearly 28,000 people underwent reconstructive surgery in 2012 to repair damage caused by dog bites, according to the American Society of Plastic Surgeons report.